zhrispineda/System-Settings/README.md

 #  System Settings
 A **work-in-progress** SwiftUI recreation of the macOS System Settings app.

+> [!IMPORTANT]
+> This project is currently focused on macOS 26 beta using Xcode 26 beta.
+Use an older branch to deploy this project on macOS 15.5 or earlier/Xcode 16.4 or earlier.

 ![An image of the recreated System Settings app in both dark and light mode.
 General is selected on the sidebar with its options shown on the main pane next to it.](Assets/XcodePreview.png)

 ## Information
-- This personal project is a recreation of the System Settings app for macOS 15.5 **Release** (24F74).
+- This personal project is a recreation of the System Settings app for macOS 26 **beta** (25A5279m).
 - All features within the app are only simulations and have no effect on the device.

 ## Usage